What's the Difference Between Actions and Scenes?

 | Role | Execution partner | Thinking partner |

-| Working Method | One-time task completion | Continuous interactive environment |
+| Working Mode | One-time task completion | Continuous interaction environment |

 | Scope | Single task processing | Entire conversation process |